elotl/smf-nova/policies/multicluster-span-policies/README.md

 ## 1. Schedule Policy Creation

-### Clean up any stale workloads and policies

-If there are prior schedule policies, you can list them as follows and delete them.
+Before installing a new SMF instance, delete any stale workloads and policies.
+Prior schedule policies, you can list them as follows and delete them.

 ```
-kubectl --context ${NOVA_CONTROL_PLANE} get schedulepolicies
+kubectl --context ${NOVA_CONTROLPLANE_CONTEXT} get schedulepolicies
 ```

 If there are any previously scheduled workloads delete them.